OULibraries/ubi8-drupal-env/README.md

 * working AWS credentials with access to `ul-drp-data`
 * working install of docker and docker-compose

-It's recommended that you use `aws-vault` to manage your aws credentials.
+It's recommended that you use [aws-vault](https://github.com/99designs/aws-vault) to manage your aws credentials.

 ## Building the containers

 To download Red Hat UBI base images, you'll need to authenticate with the Red Hat package registry using a Red Hat Registry Service Account, which can be created from your Red Hat Developer Account.
-See Red Hat's [Registry Authentication](https://access.redhat.com/RegistryAuthentication) page.
+See Red Hat's [Registry Authentication](https://access.redhat.com/RegistryAuthentication) page for general information, and then go to the [Registry](https://access.redhat.com/terms-based-registry/) page to set up a service account.

 Once you've created a service account run `docker login`:
 ```